slelorrain/mr-data-converter/README.md

 - [Fix] text containing single quotes (apostrophes) were not escaped in MySQL output
 - [Fix] data comprising one empty column with header outputs nothing
 - [Fix] wrong output when arriving after hitting Back button
+- [Fix] incorrect delimiter detection when set to Auto in some cases

 ### Future plans